apache/carbondata/docs/segment-management-on-carbondata.md

   SET carbon.input.segments.<database_name>.<table_name> = *;
   ```

-  If user wants to query with segments reading in multi threading mode, then CarbonSession. threadSet can be used instead of SET query.
+  If user wants to query with segments reading in multi-threading mode, then CarbonSession.threadSet can be used instead of SET query.
   ```
   CarbonSession.threadSet ("carbon.input.segments.<database_name>.<table_name>","*");
   ```

   **Examples:**

-  * Example to show the list of segment IDs,segment status, and other required details and then specify the list of segments to be read.
+  * Example to show the list of segment IDs, segment status, and other required details and then specify the list of segments to be read.

   ```
   SHOW SEGMENTS FOR carbontable1;